-An ADVANCE subcommittee developed leadership competency maps that describe competencies and developmental suggestions were identified for selected leadership positions that can be used by department chairs, etc. to mentor emerging faculty leaders.
+An ADVANCE subcommittee developed leadership competency maps that describe competencies and developmental suggestions for selected leadership positions that can be used by department chairs, etc. to mentor emerging faculty leaders.
 Chairs and mentors are encouraged to use Career Path Materials (Department Chair Career Path Info Sheet and Suggested Process).

 - Promotion Advancement:

-UH Administrator Fellows (Increased opportunities for women faculty to receive mentoring, visibility and skill development through a special project sponsored by an administrative leader at UH.
+UH Administrator Fellows Program: Provides opportunities for women faculty to receive mentoring, visibility, and skill development through a special project sponsored by an administrative leader at UH.

 Current Administrator Fellow opportunities include:

 ADVANCE Advocates are assisting departments in the introduction of the mentoring guidelines (from Assistant to Associate Professor and from Associate to Full Professor) to their respective faculty which highlights their role in supporting the implementation of ADVANCE in their colleges and departments.
 A concept model for a pilot in grants(wo)manship mentoring has been developed and is being refined with the NSM college Associate Dean for Research for roll-out during the summer of 2017.

 - ARN Postdoc Network and Database: